JackCapuano/DroneSim/README.txt

-DroneSim Research by Jack Capuano, Austen Pallen
-Last Updated: 3/26/2024
+DroneSim Research by Jack Capuano, Austen Pallen, Grace Gratton Last Updated: 3/26/2024

 _format.xlsx's are provided for explanation of the main matrices: